GWR 7800 Class: Operation in preservation

-Nine members of the Manor class have survived into preservation with four being GWR built engines and five being BR built examples.
-One member of the class 7808 Cookham Manor was purchased directly from BR service for preservation by the Great Western Society.
-The remaining eight engines were all rescued from Barry Scrapyard with the first member of the class 7827 Lydham Manor being rescued in June 1970 and left as the 5th departure from Barry Scrapyard.
-The last member of the class to be rescued from Barry Scrapyard being 7828 Odney Manor being rescued in June 1981 leaving as the 133rd departure.
+Nine Manors survived into preservation, four GWR examples and five BR.
+7808 Cookham Manor was purchased directly from BR service by the Great Western Society, with the rest saved from Barry Scrapyard.
+7827 Lydham Manor was the first to be rescued in June 1970, the fifth departure from Barry, and 7828 Odney Manor the last to be rescued in June 1981, the 133rd departure.

-All nine members of the Manor class have operated at some point in their preserved career and of the nine Manors to survive in preservation, all four of the GWR built Manors have seen main line operation: Nos.
-7802 Bradley Manor, 7808 Cookham Manor, 7812 Erlestoke Manor and 7819 Hinton Manor.
+All nine Manors have operated in preservation, with the four GWR-built locos all having seen main line operation: 7802 Bradley Manor, 7808 Cookham Manor, 7812 Erlestoke Manor and 7819 Hinton Manor.

-In the 1970s, no. 7808 Cookham Manor was used by the Great Western Society (GWS) to haul nine vintage ex-GWR carriages on an annual outing on the main line from Didcot to Birmingham.
-Today 7808 is on static display inside the GWS shed at Didcot awaiting an overhaul.
+In the 1970s, 7808 Cookham Manor was used by the Great Western Society (GWS) to haul nine vintage ex-GWR carriages on an annual outing on the main line from Didcot to Birmingham.
+Today 7808 is on static display inside the GWS shed at Didcot, awaiting an overhaul.

-7812 Erlestoke Manor only worked a small number of railtours between April and June 1982.
-Also certified for main line operation in the 1980s was fellow SVR based engine 7819 Hinton Manor.
-It worked a number of railtours along former Great Western routes including the Cambrian Coast Line & played a big part in 1985 during the 150th anniversary of the Great Western Railway.
-7812 was until New Year's Eve 2017 operational on the SVR but wasn't main line certified and 7819 was until Aug 2018 on static display in Swindon, the engine is now on static display inside The Engine House awaiting an overhaul.
+7812 Erlestoke Manor worked a small number of railtours between April and June 1982.
+Also certified for main line operation in the 1980s was fellow SVR-based engine 7819.
+It worked a number of railtours along former Great Western routes including the Cambrian Coast Line and played a big part in the 150th anniversary of the GWR in 1985.
+7812 was until New Year's Eve 2017 operational on the SVR but wasn't main line certified.
+7819 Hinton Manor was until August 2018 on static display in Swindon, and is now on display inside The Engine House awaiting an overhaul.

-7802 Bradley Manor was the last and most recent member of the class to have operated on the national network, being withdrawn from the mainline in 2007 following the requirement that mainline certified steam engines had to have OTMR fitted by the end of the year.
+In 2007, 7802 Bradley Manor was the last member of the class to operate on the national network, following the requirement to fit OTMR.
 Its last overhaul was completed in November 2015, however it was not certified to operate on the main line.

-None of the BR built Manors have operated on the main line in preservation.
+None of the BR-built Manors have operated on the main line in preservation.